Winter at Gooseberry Falls

 Photography

 The real beauty of Gooseberry in the winter for a photographer is the lack of crowds.
-Getting here early in the summer means fewer people, getting here early in the winter means no people.
+Getting here early in the summer means fewer people, getting here early in the winter means NO people.
 Snapping a shot of these falls without people cluttering up your photo can take a lot of patience and work during the summer months.
 It’s a whole lot easier in winter’s bitter chill and so worth it for those priceless frozen photos.

 Visitor Center

 After your chilly excursion, warm up by the fireplace in the spacious Gooseberry Visitor Center.
 There are restrooms, places to rest, snacks and items to purchase in the gift shop.
-These things may have changed since COVID.
-When we stopped last summer, the visitors center was open only for restroom use.
-Hopefully, the situation has relaxed a bit for snacks and souvenirs to become available again.
-Fingers crossed!

-Dog Friendly Activity
+Dog Friendly Park

 **Tip** Please remember to clean up after your pets and keep them on leash so we can all continue to enjoy bringing our furry friends along for the journey.
+Trail Etiquette for Dogs is very important in keeping our parks dog friendly.

 While I really enjoy snowshoeing and skiing, during our trips to Gooseberry we have only boot hiked.
 Why have I not experience every activity availible at this park?
 I don’t know, I feel like I’m really missing out!
 Pick your favorite adventure, grab your gear and get going!